Simulation-user API

 • evaluates the entire diagram as a function to compute dot{x} = f(x, t)()

-compile(subsystem=False, doimport=True, evaluate=True, report=False, verbose=True)[source]
+compile(subsystem=False, doimport=True, evaluate=True, report=False, verbose=False)[source]

 Compile the block diagram